Skyree/jquery.timeline/README.md

 * `$('#selector').prepend({element: '<div class="block" />', callback: function(newElm) { // do stuff }})`

 ### append
-Append an element and allows a callback
+Append an element and allows a callback.

 See prepend.

 ### removeItem
-Remove an element and allows a callback
+Remove an element and allows a callback.

 Option :
 * element : A timeline element or a child of this element.
-* callback : An optional callback function
+* callback : An optional callback function.

 If you don't need a callback youdon't need to use a map.
 * `$('#selector').removeItem(myElm)`